nedaluof/Magnum-Weather/README.md

 ## Run the project
 * before run the project directly the , you need to get your API Key.
 * [Api description](https://openweathermap.org/api).

+## Work on Progress to use MVVM rather MVP

 ## Testing
 * .....